ss1124/peter1-3a-3b/README.md

     - Not responsive to mobile screen sizes.
     - User can switch to register form by clicking on "create account" above form

+- Build new slot form for adminstrators.
+- patients can load slots correctly based on their timezone.